Find UK Tuition

 Alongside a wide base of private students, I work as a supply music curriculum teacher in a primary schools across the West Midlands.
 I also do occasional work as a peripatetic teacher at Dudley Performing Arts, where I teach individual and small group lessons as well as whole class instrumental lessons, over all ages from primary to sixth form.
 As a workshop leader, I have devised my own series of workshops which I ran over 5 weeks in a primary school in north Birmingham.
 I have worked as a student leader with the CBSO musical leadership project in schools in the Selly Oak area, alongside musicians and leaders from the CBSO.
 I have also assisted in workshops with the Birmingham Contemporary Music Group.
 I worked for two years as a mentor at the Birmingham Junior Conservatoire, working with talented young musicians of 10-18 years of age.

-I have worked with dyslexic pupils, teaching music theory on a one to one basis.
+I have worked with dyslexic pupils, in both instrumental lessons and teaching music theory on a one to one basis.

 - How much do you charge?